azproduction/lmd/README.md

   - Local Storage cache - config flag `cache: true` see "Local Storage cache" in this README
   - argv flag `-v`/`-version` is deprecated - use config flag `async: true` for `lmd_async.js` or false for `lmd_tiny.js` (default)
   - Created development version of example app without cache and production with cache=on
+  - LMD can include off-package css `css: true` and js-files `js: true`(for jsonp, cross-origin JS or non LMD modules)

 Licence
 -------